Monsters University: Critical response

-However, the film was not without its detractors.
+Not all reviews were positive.
 Richard Roeper gave the film a C+, saying "This is a safe, predictable, edge-free, nearly bland effort from a studio that rarely hedges its bets."
 Stephen Whitty of Newark Star-Ledger gave the film two-and-a-half stars out of four and said "The artwork is accomplished, and intricate.
 The G-rating is genuine, without any gross-out gags.
 And there's none of the usual winks to the adults with tired, pop-culture references."
 Manohla Dargis of The New York Times gave the film two-and-a-half stars out of five and wrote "Both the originality and stirring emotional complexity of Monsters, Inc., with its exquisitely painful and touching parallels with the human world, are missing."
 Ty Burr of The Boston Globe gave the film two-and-a-half stars out of four, and said "This is not a bad movie, and to small children it will be a very good one, but it's closer to average than one would wish from the company that gave us Up, WALL-E, The Incredibles, and the Toy Story series."
 Rene Rodriguez of Miami Herald gave the film two stars out of five and wrote that it "feels half-hearted and lazy, like they weren't even trying.
 At least show a little effort, guys."

 Accolades

-Monsters University marks the first Pixar film not to be nominated for either an Oscar or a Golden Globe.
+Monsters University marks the first Pixar film not to be nominated for either an Academy Award or a Golden Globe Award.